Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

 and

 \end{enumerate} \end{corollary} \begin{proof} (1) and (2) are consequences of Lemma~\ref{finiteness-cor}.
 The computation of the dimension is straightforward. \end{proof}

-We now want to prove the fact that the spectrum of $A_r$ goes unchanged if we change the open set we are considering in a suitable way.
+We now want to prove the fact that the spectrum of $A_r$ remains unchanged when we change the open set we are considering in a suitable way.
 We shall first prove a general lemma.

 Let $T$ be an ordinary compact torus acting on a finite dimensional complex vector superspace $V$.
-We may assume without loss of generality that $V\cong \C^{m|n}$.
-By a classical result we have that: the action of $T$ on $V$ is via characters $\tau_i$'s and reads as follows:
+By a classical result we have the action of $T$ on $V$ is via characters $\tau_i$'s and, with a suitable choice of a basis of \(V\), reads as follows

-where the $v_i$'s and $\nu_j$'s are complex numbers.
 We can easily transport this action to the space of polynomial functions $\Pol(V)$ on $V$ and obtain the following action: